Choosing Fashion Fabrics for Portfolio Design Collections

 Plus gouache fashion sketches using those same fabrics:

-patterned fabric colorways
+patterned and printed fabric colorways

 ***I WANT YOU TO NOTICE HOW RADICALLY DIFFERENT EACH SWATCH LOOKS AND FEELS EVEN THOUGH THE ACTUAL PRINT IS THE SAME PATTERN ONLY WITH DIFFERENT COLORS PLACED INTO THE SHAPES*** it’s quite fascinating.
 (This is something we discuss more in depth in my upcoming COLOR AND DESIGN THEORY course.)

-woven pattern colorways
+woven jacquard pattern colorways

-In this example below, it’s the same situation where the same pattern is getting filled with different colors for different effects.
-However instead of being a printed silk knit like the example ABOVE, this fabric swatch group below is shows WOVEN patterns.
+it’s the same situation where the same pattern is getting filled with different colors for different effects.
+However instead of being a printed silk knit like the example ABOVE, this fabric swatch group below is shows WOVEN patterns (not printed, they are created with individually colored threads).
 Amazing, right?
 Instead of printing onto flat fabric, each yarn in the weave is a different color in a complex process.

-when choosing your fashion fabrics and colors:
+when PRESENTING your fashion fabrics and colors:

 Select and present your fashion fabrics at the beginning of any book-style presentation like a fashion portfolio so that your audience knows exactly what you are working with when viewing your group.
 (Don’t place your fabrics on the last page of a portfolio story or lookbook.
 Set the fabric before the viewer FIRST).

-Remember to consider various intentional fabric weights/qualities in your fashion design fabric selections.
 For example: is there a weight appropriate for a pant?
 A different weight better for a shirt?
 For under layers?
 Or for outerwear?
-For pairing with other garments for a particular season?
+For pairing or layering with other garments for a particular season?
 A particular fabric weight for suiting, for dresses?

 building a swatch collection

 *****TIP: Collect as many swatches of fabric as you can from as many sources as you can, so that you can access and touch a range of textures and qualities and pair them up in different combinations to discover your personal taste and style.
 FABRSCRAP.ORG swatch packs are my recommendation for starting to develop this relationship with fabrics in your hand.
-Other ways to learn fabric are shopping stores and reading the labels, fabric store swatching or buying pieces of fabrics you love, and collecting vintage sample garments and studying the fabric.

 fabric cost and quality

-Cost or quality considerations are important in fashion design.
-Is it a “cheap”, “economical”, “luxurious” or “fine” fabric— is it a natural or synthetic?
-How is it cleaned or cared for, how durable or functional is it, and is it sustainably produced or recycled/recyclable?
-All of these considerations speak about your brand.
-Remember that all fabrics come from somewhere and end up somewhere….
-I recommend learning as much as possible about the origins and destinations of the materials we create, use and dispose of.
+SUSTAINABILITY : Remember that all fabrics come from somewhere and end up somewhere.… I recommend learning as much as possible about the origins and destinations of the materials we create, use and dispose of.
 REGENERATIVE FARMING and systems are KEY!

 More vlogs are on the way in this series, so stay tuned by subscribing for email updates for more FREE tutorials, tips, and tricks!